 Documentary Film on Historical Trauma

 Dennis Banks spoke to us in a pre-interview discussion.
 He asked us where the name “Dodging Bullets” came from.
-We told him “patients with chronic health problems, are constantly dodging bullets from the effects from their treatments”.
-He responded, “I really like that name, it is impactful, and do you know that we have been Dodging Bullets for over 200 years.”
+We told him “patients with chronic health problems, are constantly dodging bullets from the effects of their treatments”.
+He responded, “I really like that name, it is impactful, and do you know that we have been Dodging Bullets for Generations.”